 In case you are not aware, a parish priest is obliged to celebrate Mass for the “Intentions of the Parishioners” every Sunday or Holyday, which prevents him from fulfilling personal intentions on those occasions.

 - all our parishioners who are sick, housebound or in hospital and Fr.
 Kevin Daly who is ill and,

-- all those near and dear to us whose memories we cherish at this time especially Maurice Brown, Paul Clay, Peter Hughes and Dominic Sloan
+- all those near and dear to us whose memories we cherish at this time especially Maurice Brown, David Clay, Peter Hughes and Dominic Sloan

 A Prayer for Carers, Nurses and Doctors